 Many IT departments find themselves constantly putting out fires, reacting to problems on a day-to-day basis.
-Tending to issues as they arise is time-consuming and inefficient, though, and usually results from a lack the intelligence to identify and fix issues before they occur.
+However, tending to issues as they arise often swallows valuable time and resources.

 That’s where proactive analytics come into play.
 By getting more holistic and predictive insights into your IT environments, you can anticipate future issues in people, process, and technology so that you can avoid blind spots and better serve your customers.